junhyunglee73/real-space-water-surface-dynamics/README.md

-# Execution-Deterministic Water Surface Dynamics
+# Deterministic Origin of Symmetry in Confined Water Surfaces: A Structural Approach Based on Causal Recording of Local Rules

 This repository contains the simulation codes used in the manuscript:

-"Execution-Deterministic Water Surface Dynamics via Temporal Recording of Local Direction Alternating Force"
+"Deterministic Origin of Symmetry in Confined Water Surfaces: A Structural Approach Based on Causal Recording of Local Rules "

 The codes implement a deterministic framework for modeling water surface behavior based on localized force–mass interactions and temporal causal records.